 Because of the tool’s simplicity, it is easy for users to add content without following good practices or guidelines, resulting in an unstructured wiki which can be counterproductive and hard to browse.

 It is highly recommended to define a list of guidelines for your users, so they know how they should structure content within Confluence.
 Below are some general best practices which will help optimize your company’s use of Confluence and make information sharing a breeze for everyone.
+While these tips are geared more towards day-to-day usages, for further information on how to make Confluence a fully-fledged Enterprise Content Management solution check out this guide from Atlassian.

 1. Identify the list of spaces you need to create